-3.6 IMPROVE COMMUNICATION FOR GIS COORDINATION
+3.6 Improve Communication for GIS Coordination

-- Continue to support incoming requests for geospatial information, MSDI expertise, and technical support. - Create, maintain, and publish a knowledge base on the MSDI. - Restructure MSDI Framework Theme Pages and any relational dataset web pages, and applications, for ease of use and discoverability. - Finalize implementation of the new Montana Geospatial Data Portal; utilizing existing investment in state Commercial Off-The-Shelf (COTS) geospatial technology. - Train and support the MSDI Framework Theme Leads in transitioning to new web pages and data publishing workflows. - Train MSDI Framework Theme Leads, data providers, and other key stakeholders on geospatial website data discovery and geospatial information data sharing through the Montana Geospatial Data Portal.
+- Continue to support incoming GeoSupport requests for geospatial information, MSDI expertise, and technical support. - Create, maintain, and publish a knowledge base on the MSDI. - Restructure MSDI Framework Theme web pages and any relational dataset web pages, and applications, for ease of use and discoverability. - Finalize the implementation of the new Montana Geospatial Data Portal, utilizing existing investment in state Commercial Off-The-Shelf (COTS) geospatial technology. - Train and support the MSDI Framework Theme Leads in transitioning to new web pages and data publishing workflows. - Train MSDI Framework Theme Leads, data providers, and other key stakeholders on geospatial website data discovery and geospatial information data sharing through the Montana Geospatial Data Portal.